 (Stanley Hall considers this a period of new birth and he says that it is a period of pressure, conflict, and tension.)

 - This is the most sex-oriented and the state of attraction stage.

 - In this stage, there is all-round development (physical, mental, intellectual, social, cultural) of the students.

 - This stage is the stage of logical and abstract thinking.

 - In this stage, the tendency of social service is more visible in the students.
 At this time he starts taking more interest in social work.

-- This is the period of change in students.
-In this stage, there is a feeling of tension, conflict and pressure in the mental state of the students. – According to Stanley Hall.
+- This is a period of change in students.
+In this stage, there is a feeling of tension, conflict, and pressure in the mental state of the students. – According to Stanley Hall.

 - This is the most difficult period in the life of the students.
 At this stage, the rate of development is higher in girls than in boys.

 - In this stage, the emotional development of the students takes place at a rapid pace.